reshamas/reshamas.github.io/_posts/2019-05-29-sometimes-google-products-contribute-to-conflict-in-my-life.md

 Google [emojis are so unattractive](https://www.fastcompany.com/90203712/googles-blob-emojis-are-back-a-year-after-they-were-redesigned) that I do not use them very often.

-**Problem:** Recipients of emails receive a less personal message than on other social media communication platforms.
+:point_right: **Problem:** Recipients of emails receive a less personal message than on other social media communication platforms.
 This likely also causes undue stress in relationships.

 ## Hangouts